open open

 AR Business Card AR AR Marker

-In addition to business cards, you can also introduce product features and usage images in catalogs and flyers, including animations and videos.
+In addition to business cards, you can also use it in catalogs, flyers, etc. to introduce product features and usage images with animations and videos.

-The advantage is that it can deliver information that is difficult to convey through text alone.
+The advantage is that it can convey information that is difficult to convey with text alone.

-It makes it more convenient for consumers, without the need to try makeup in real life.
+increases consumer convenience by eliminating the need to try on makeup in real life.

 AR app

-An AR app is a basic form of technology that involves installing and using apps on a compatible device.
+AR apps are a basic form of technology that is installed on compatible devices.

 Web AR

-Web-based Augmented Reality (WEB AR) is a technology that allows you to experience AR through a web browser without installing an app.
-You simply need to access a specific website, so there is no need to install a dedicated app.
-It is very convenient for users and can be compatible on a variety of platforms.
+Web AR (Web-based Augmented Reality) is a technology that allows you to experience AR through a web browser without installing an app.
+All you need to do is access a specific website, so there is no need to install a dedicated app.
+It is highly convenient for users and is compatible with various platforms

-Web AR runs through a web browser, so tools and frameworks are required.
-The main languages and tools are HTML, JaveScript, WebGL, and WebRTC.
-While these reduce the development hurdles compared to other AR developments, when looking at performance, there are tends to be more restrictive than app-based AR.
-However, the advantages are that you can experience it quickly in a browser, the cost is reduced compared to AR apps, and the shorter development cycle.
+Web AR runs through a web browser, so it requires tools and frameworks.
+The main languages and tools used are HTML, JavaScript, WebGL, and WebRTC.
+While these lower the development barrier compared to other AR developments, performance tends to be more limited than app-based AR.
+However, its advantages include the ability to experience it immediately in a browser, lower costs compared to AR apps, and a shorter development cycle

 Touch AR

-Touch AR is a new AR that can be activated by simply touching your smartphone.
-The product has an NFC chip (tag) embedded in it, so AR can be activated without markers or QR cordless.
-Therefore, it is possible to create products and merchandise that do not compromise the design.
+Touch AR is a new type of AR that can be activated simply by touching a smartphone.
+By embedding an NFC chip (tag) in the product, AR can be activated without the need for a marker or QR code.
+This makes it possible to create products and goods that do not compromise the design.
+It can

-It can be used in a variety of materials, from acrylic stands to keychains, cards, stickers, and more.
-Just like Web AR, it does not require the installation of apps, making it easy for users to use it.
+be made from a variety of materials, from acrylic stands to key chains, cards, and stickers.
+Like Web AR, it has the advantage of being easy for users to use as it does not require the installation of an app.

 Benefits and uses of AR in business situations

-Adding AR elements to existing content creates novelty and makes it possible to differentiate yourself from other companies.
+Adding AR elements to existing content creates novelty and differentiates your company from competitors.

-By utilizing location information and linking with tracking functions, it is possible to collect and utilize data that cannot be obtained with analog media.
+By utilizing location information and linking it with tracking functions, it becomes possible to collect and utilize data that cannot be obtained through analog media

-It may be difficult to install the actual product on large scale products or buildings.
-Even if you want to convey the quality of the product, you may not be able to understand 100% using 2D photos or text alone.
-However, using AR technology, objects can be expressed in 3D, allowing you to simulate the three-dimensional image of the product.
+It can be difficult to display large-scale products or buildings in real life.
+Even if you want to convey the merits of the actual product, 2D photos and text alone may not fully convey the message.
+However, AR technology can be used to represent objects in 3D, allowing users to virtually experience the three-dimensional image of the product.

-By incorporating the immersive and interactive elements of XR, you can make a strong impression on your customers and increase your brand loyalty.
+The immersive and interactive elements of XR can leave a lasting impression on customers and increase brand loyalty.

-It is also said that AR is about 70% more memorable than non-AR experiences, allowing you to provide an unforgettable experience.
+AR is also said to be 70% more memorable than non-AR experiences, making it possible to provide unforgettable experiences.

-Ads using AR are more likely to leave an impression, and compared to regular ads, the visual presentation makes the customer want to share it with someone.
+Advertisements using AR are more likely to leave a lasting impression, and compared to regular advertisements, the visual presentation makes customers want to share it with others.

-Since the latest technology can create a hot topic, it can be expected to increase awareness among potential customers and promote social media share.
+The novelty of the latest technology can generate buzz, which can help increase awareness among potential customers and encourage sharing on social media.

-It also makes it easy to make a visual impact, allowing you to reach many people at once in an outdoor event or large facility.
+In addition, because it is easy to make a visual impact, it is possible to reach many people at once at outdoor events and large facilities.

-AR technology is evolving every day in a variety of industries, including business, tourism, entertainment, and education.
-By using AR, companies and local governments can communicate brand awareness to users and efficiently.
-We will show you how it actually permeates around us in a concrete example.
+AR technology is evolving daily across a variety of industries, including business, tourism, entertainment, and education.
+Companies and local governments can use AR to increase brand awareness and efficiently communicate information to users.
+We will introduce specific examples of how AR is actually spreading around us

 Game example: "Dragon Quest Walk"

-A typical success example of a game that utilizes AR is "Dragon Quest Walk," developed by SQUARE ENIX.
+A typical example of a successful game that utilizes AR is "Dragon Quest Walk," developed by Square Enix.

-In AR mode, you can display familiar monsters such as slimes and drakeys in the real world through your smartphone.
+In AR mode, familiar monsters such as slimes and Drakys can be displayed in the real world via a smartphone.

-Additionally, the in-game field maps are based on real-world maps, and nearby landmarks and tourist attractions are used as in-game spots.
+Additionally, the in-game field map is based on a real-world map, with nearby landmarks and tourist spots being used as in-game spots.

 Source: Dragon Quest Walk

-AR is also used in the furniture field.
-By installing the "NITORI AR app", you can virtually place the furniture you want to buy in your own room.
-It's useful when you're considering purchasing as you can check the size, color and atmosphere of your furniture to suit your actual space.
-In the past, you would always go to the store to check, but now you can easily compare products at home.
-This reduces the risk of exchanges and returns of products, and also increases consumer satisfaction.
+AR is also being used in the furniture industry.
+By installing the "NITORI AR app," you can virtually place the furniture you want to buy in your room.
+This is useful when considering a purchase, as you can check whether the furniture's size, color, and atmosphere will fit into your actual space.
+While in the past, you had to go to the store to check products, now you can easily compare them from home.
+This reduces the risk of product exchanges and returns, and also increases consumer satisfaction.

-Using AR like this is attracting attention as one way to solve the problems of online shopping.
+The use of AR in this way is gaining attention as a way to solve the challenges of online shopping.

 An example of AR character promotion is "Shirotan" provided by AR Works.
-By converting 2D characters into AR in 3D and promoting them to allow users to take photos and videos of the characters, you can increase entertainment and aim for them to spread on social media.
+By converting a 2D character into 3D AR and promoting it so that users can take photos and videos of the character, you can increase the entertainment value while aiming for spread on social media.

-In particular, by providing events where you can experience characters from popular anime by turning them into ARs, you can increase fan engagement.
+In particular, by offering events where fans can experience AR versions of popular anime characters, you can increase fan engagement.

 source:

-The monitors were changing in real time, which drew interest from people at the bus stop.
-This was more than just a visual surprise, but it became a hot topic on social media and was extremely effective as an advertisement.
-This is because it not just promotes the product, but also delivers advertising that provides an interactive experience.
-This AR was shared widely on the internet through photos and videos, and also contributed to raising Pepsi's awareness.
+real-time changes on the monitors piqued the interest of people at the bus stops.
+This was not just a visual surprise; it became a hot topic on social media, making it a highly effective ad.
+This is because it not only promoted a product, but also provided an interactive experience.
+This AR was widely shared online in photos and videos, helping to raise awareness of Pepsi.

 Source: Pepsi

-There is no need to install a dedicated app, and anyone can easily access it.
-Using AR technology for digital stamp rally will motivate participants to visit all the spots.
-It is easy to share on social media, so you can continue to get the promotion effect even after the event is over.
+There is no need to install a dedicated app, so anyone can easily access the site.
+Using AR technology in the digital stamp rally motivates participants to visit all the spots.
+It is also easy to share on social media, so the promotional effect can continue even after the event has ended.

 source:

-Manufacturing is an industry that actively incorporates AR.
-We improve work efficiency, from employee training to efficiency improvements, remote support, and product design, and achieve the results of each process.
+The manufacturing industry is actively adopting AR.
+From employee training to efficiency improvements, remote support, and product design, AR is improving operational efficiency and delivering results in each process.

-Mitsubishi Heavy Industries uses AR to communicate work procedures visually to increase work efficiency.
-It also helps reduce errors as workers can quickly obtain information.
+Mitsubishi Heavy Industries uses AR to visually communicate work procedures, increasing work efficiency.
+It also helps reduce errors by allowing workers to quickly access information.

 What is AR?
 AR Explanation Augmented Reality Summary SUMMARY

-AR (Augmented Reality) is an innovative technology that combines the real world with digital content to create new experiences.
+Augmented reality (AR) is a revolutionary technology that blends the real world with digital content to create new experiences.

-In this article, we have explained a wide range of information, from the basics of AR to its mechanisms, differences with other technologies, and examples of use.
-AR is used in many fields such as games, advertising, and manufacturing, and contributes to differentiation and efficiency in business situations as well.
+This article provides a comprehensive explanation of AR, from the basics to how it works, how it differs from other technologies, and use cases.
+AR is used in many fields, including games, advertising, and manufacturing, and also contributes to differentiation and efficiency in business.

-As technology advances, AR will continue to be used in more fields, bringing even more convenience and creativity to our lives and operations.
-When considering introducing AR, the key to success is to work with companies with expertise and find effective ways to utilize it.
+As technology continues to evolve, AR will likely be used in more and more fields, bringing greater convenience and creativity to our lives and work.
+When considering implementing AR, the key to success is to partner with a company with specialized expertise and find effective ways to use it.

-Why not take the first step to maximize the possibilities of AR and provide new value?
+Why not take the first step toward maximizing the potential of AR and providing new value?

-Leave the introduction of AR to AR Works
+Leave the implementation of AR to AR Works

 What is AR?
-AR Explanation Augmented Reality ARWorks AR Specialist AR Production AR Planning Made to order
+AR Explanation Augmented Reality ARWorks AR Specialist AR Production AR Planning Custom Made

-AR Works supports business and store promotion, attracting customers and branding through innovative AR solutions.
+AR Works supports promotion, customer acquisition, and branding for businesses and stores through innovative AR solutions.

-We provide one-stop services that meet a wide range of needs, including mechanisms to liven up events, experiential content that makes products attractive, and original projects that support tourist destinations and regions revitalizing.
+We provide one-stop services that meet a wide range of needs, including events to liven up the atmosphere, experiential content to enhance products, and original projects to support the revitalization of tourist destinations and local areas.

-For more information, please visit the AR Works service website
+For more information, please visit the AR Works service site

 Related useful materials can be found here